flarelabstfx/Grail-Visualisation/README.md

 4. Install texlive
 5. Update the PATH variable (and optionally MANPATH and INFOPATH) so that texlive works

-Note: This process was completed in Linux Ubuntu, my understanding is that the process is significantly easier on Mac (Windows maybe but there may be complications as far as getting a linux-like terminal working), however this guide may not 100% apply to a Mac setup and you may need further help/guidance if not using Linux Ubuntu.
+Note: This process was completed in Linux Ubuntu, my understanding is that the process is significantly easier on Mac (Windows maybe but there may be complications as far as getting a linux-like terminal working), however this guide may not 100% apply to other operating systems and you may need further help/guidance if not using Linux Ubuntu.

 #### Setup instrctions in detail: